jakejet64/JXA/README.md

 application shortcuts to everything I could need, it also goes a long way with keeping Chrome Tabs
  & Windows to a minimum.

+(A much regrettable action down the line...)
+(but hey, all the code to manage those apps is all right here!)
 ```

 #### Documentation